G. K. Singh

 Gopal Krishan Singh Dhaliwal (born 17 June 1957) is an Indian civil servant who currently serves as Director of the Department of Rural Development and Panchayats for the state of Punjab, India.
-He is a 1986 batch officer of the Punjab Civil Services, was later promoted to Indian Administrative Service in the year 2000.
+He is a 1986 batch officer of the Punjab Civil Services, and Indian Administrative Service in the year 2000.

-He is also the founder of an NGO, Village Development Council, Jalwana, involved in the integrated development of backward areas of Punjab.
-He is also the founder member of Sarbat Da Bhala Charitable Trust, instrumental in rehabilitation of disabled and bringing back Punjabi youth languishing in jails abroad.
+He is the founder of an NGO, Village Development Council, Jalwana, involved in the integrated development of backward areas of Punjab.
+He is also one of the founders of Sarbat Da Bhala Charitable Trust, instrumental in rehabilitation of disabled and bringing back Punjabi youth languishing in jails abroad.

 Early life and education

-G. K. Singh was born to Sukhdev Singh Dhaliwal and Mata Gurdial Kaur in village Jalwana, Sangrur District.
+Singh was born to Sukhdev Singh Dhaliwal and Mata Gurdial Kaur in village Jalwana, Sangrur District.
 He received his primary education in Government Primary School, village Lohatbaddi.
-He enrolled at Government Rajindra College, Bathinda for his higher studies.
-He later joined Punjabi University, Patiala with political sciences as his Honors major.
-He became the youngest gold medallist at the age of 20 years 6 months in the history of the university.
+He completed his higher studies at Government Rajindra College, Bathinda and later did political science (honors) from Punjabi University, Patiala.
+He earned the gold medal at the age of 20 years.